robertkovax/TrussFab/README.md

 Restart SketchUp for the changes to take effect.
 If it works will you see an extra window in SketchUp with the title 'TrussFab'.

+### Dynamics Simulation Server (Trusscilator)

+Install Docker and run `docker build -t trusscilator .` in `<project location>/src/system_simulation`.
+This process will take a while as it compiles the entire OpenModelica compiler.

+When finished, it can be run using `docker run -it -p 8080:8080 trusscilator`.
+When using a local server installation, make sure that you changed the path to the server in `<project location>/src/system_simulation/simulation_runner_client.rb` to `http://localhost:8080` before starting SketchUp.

 ### Force analysis server

 * To run the force analysis server, you need Rhino, Grasshopper, Karamba, and Python 2 installed.